 Once you’ve provided me with a detailed brief, I’ll get back to you with an estimate of cost and timeline.

-For projects that are estimated to take 8+ hours, we can agree on a discounted or fixed project rate instead.
+For projects that are estimated to take 8+ hours, we can agree on a fixed project rate instead.

 I’ll send you a deposit invoice for the first 4h of our project to reserve our creation phase in my calendar.

 Depending on the scope of your request, the typical lead-time between brief and delivery is 3-4 weeks.

 I’ll keep a time-log, which will include all communication, image sourcing (if needed), creative work, revisions, and training or instructions (if needed).